Converting Microsoft® Access 2007 Databases

 In this article, I offer guidance on how to attempt a conversion yourself.
 If you don’t fancy that, then I can attempt the conversion for you and I’ll be pleased to work with you if you want to make improvements as part of the process.

 Using a remote connection, I can work for you wherever your database is located.
-For example, in the USA, in December 2018 I converted database files for a company in Colorado Springs; in January 2019, files for a company in Valley Springs; at the date of this post, I'm working on files for a company in Boone.
+For example, in the USA, in December 2018 I converted database files for a company in Colorado Springs; in January 2019, I completed files for a company in Valley Springs; at the date of this post, I’ve just completed a conversion for a company in Thurmont.

 Preparing for the Conversion

 Before using Access 2013, 2016, 2019 or Microsoft 365, I always check the Access 2007 database for faults and fix these so that the database runs smoothly under Access 2007.
 If you don't do this, and you attempt to carry over the database with those errors uncorrected, then you are going to jeopardise the success of any conversion.

 This is a good starting point.
 Open the Visual Basic Editor and compile the database.
 Access will go to the first bit of code to which it objects.
 Fix that code and continue with compilations until Access offers no objections at all.